 When we think about angels, should we relate them to gender?
 Are there male and female angels?
 When the two angels visited Lot (Genesis 19), can we be sure they were in human form and if they were of male gender?

-Scripture never tells us if there are female angels, or if angels have gender.
-The only hint that we have is that every angel is called by a male name.
+It is sad that almost every painting, photograph, sculpture and image of angels presents angels as females.
+Sometime the angels are semi-clothed or naked.
+Such angels, if they existed would be evil angels.
+The Bible never states that female angels exist, or that angels have gender.
+In fact, Scripture always refers to angels with male names.
 But this does not mean that the angels were males.
 In God’s master design, the male gender has the leadership in the home, society, and the church.
 It is most likely that angels have male names to indicate that they have authority as God’s representatives.

-Some individuals quote the following passage and conclude that angels cannot marry and are sexless.
+Some teachers quote Matthew 22:30 as proof that angels cannot marry and are sexless.

 But the verse only says that angels do not marry in heaven.
-Ultimately, God never tells us that angels can or cannot currently marry.
+Scripture never tells us if angels are males or females.

 Some believe that another passage indicates that angels have gender.
-It is Genesis 6:1-2.
-Genesis 6:1-2 tells us that the “sons of God” had sex with some human women.
+Genesis 6:1-2 tells us that the “sons of God” took wives from among women.

-These angels sinned and they were cast into an abyss as their punishment.
+These angels sinned and were cast into an abyss as their punishment.